filipbober/TheElvenScrolls/README.md

 Currently only templates with a __constant__ (or empty - in case of Begin and End parts) fillable space width across all parts are supported.

+There is support for templates with variable width from version 2.0.
+Width may vary only within Begin and End template parts.
+Middle part must be __constant__.
+Empty lines and especially setting _breakOnlyOnEmptyLines_ to false may cause template end to be incorrectly formatted.

 ## Template format

 First two lines define fill and blank character.
 The former defines space in the template to be replaced by text and the latter is a character that will be used to replace fill characters in the output file.
 Template parts come after config.
 Each template part is separated by a chosen separator.